How much is the average monthly gas and electric bill in the UK?

 How much is the average daily cost of gas and electricity?

-Using the average annual energy bill cost of £1,042, calculated using Ofgem’s most recent price cap, the average daily cost of gas and electricity is sitting roughly at around £2.85.
+Using the average annual energy bill cost of £1,326, calculated using the latest government figures, the average daily cost of gas and electricity is sitting roughly at around £3.63.

 What is the average gas and electric bill type in the UK?

-As you might have seen us mention in the sections above, the average gas and electric bill type in the UK is the standard variable tariff (SVT).
+As you might have seen mentioned in the sections above, the average gas and electric bill type in the UK is the standard variable tariff (SVT).

 Just because the standard variable tariff is the average gas and electric bill type in the UK does not mean it’s the best one for energy consumers to be on.
-In the long run you’d be much better off on a fixed-term energy tariff, which will secure you great value-for-money energy for (usually) 12 to 24 months.
+However, with the market seeing unprecedented increases in prices, it is no longer as easy as advising households to fix energy bills for 12, 24 or 36 months.
+The market has very much switched from saving money on your energy bills, to managing the price ahead of the next price cap increase.

 How do I know if I’m overpaying on my gas and electric bill?